 The snow begins to melt in April and May.
 That is when many migrating birds return but mosquitos haven’t been born yet.
 The summer begins in June, when it’s time for bright nightless nights with sun never setting.
 July and its last weeks are usually the warmest times of the summer before harvest time in August and more rains.
 Berries such as blueberries and Lapland’s golden cloudberries can be picked mainly at the end of July and early August.
 Mushroom foraging follows the berry picking season in the autumn.
 Cooler air in September brings along colors of autumn, which is a popular hiking season in Lapland simply because of its beauty.
 First snowflakes arrive usually in October.

-From June to September you can enjoy the nature in Lapland without the snow coverage, and that is when you should check out these nature excursion destinations.
+From June to September, you can enjoy the nature in Lapland without the snow coverage, and that is when you should check out these nature excursion destinations.
 The easiest destination is of course Levi fell itself, read more about it here: Discovering the beauty of Lapland on Levi Peak Trail in Finland

 10 best summer excursions to nature from Levi